 If you traditionally spend most of the times using one or two training methods you will probably tend to use that style in reality.
 The concept of timing is a very crucial element of fighting.

+Timing is the choice, judgment, or control, when something should be done!
 The concept was applied in many ways and training methods.
-First it is understood that if you arrive too early or two late you might miss an opportunity.
+First it is understood that if you arrive too late but not too early you might miss an opportunity.

 Getting the right timing can be obtained using the following drills: Have your training partner stand few feet away from you and try to approach you while holding a punching mitt.
 You will have to time for your preparation for a kick to meet the mitt with the ball of your foot or the heel if you are planning on a side kick.